Advice Complexity of Treasure Hunt in Geometric Terrains: Arbitrary terrains

 \section{Arbitrary terrains}

-In this section we show that the information complexity of treasure hunt is dramatically larger for the class of arbitrary terrains than for that of regular terrains.
+In this section we show that the advice complexity of treasure hunt is dramatically larger for the class of arbitrary terrains than for that of regular terrains.
 We show that the size of advice required for treasure hunt at cost $O(L)$ in some non-convex polygons, even without obstacles and even with all sides horizontal or vertical, is exponentially larger than that for regular terrains.
 In fact, we will show that this difference may be even more significant.

-\begin{theorem} For arbitrarily large integers $A$, there exists a class ${\cal C}(A)$ of (non-convex) polygons $\cal P$ without obstacles, with an initial positions $p$ of the agent and the location $q$ of the treasure in each of these polygons, so that the length $L$ of the shortest path between $p$ and $q$ in $\cal P$ is $\Theta(A)$, the accessibility of the treasure is $\lambda=1$, and the smallest size of advice required for treasure hunt at cost $O(L)$ in all polygons of this class, is $\Omega(L)$. \end{theorem}
+\begin{theorem} For arbitrarily large integers $A$, there exists a class ${\cal C}(A)$ of (non-convex) polygons $\cal P$ without obstacles, with an initial position $p$ of the agent and the location $q$ of the treasure in each of these polygons, so that the length $L$ of a shortest path between $p$ and $q$ in $\cal P$ is $\Theta(A)$, the accessibility of the treasure is $\lambda=1/2$, and the smallest size of advice required for treasure hunt at cost $O(L)$ in all polygons of this class, is at least linear in $L$. \end{theorem}

 \begin{proof} Fix an integer $A>8$.
 We construct the class ${\cal C}(A)$ of (nonconvex) polygons ${\cal P}_i$ as follows.
 Consider the square $S$ of side length $A$ with vertical and horizontal sides.
+Remove from the square $S$ two rectangles with horizontal side of length $(A-1)/2$ and vertical side of length 1: one of these removed rectangles has its upper-left corner at the upper-left corner of $S$ and the other has its upper-right corner at the upper-right corner of $S$ (see Fig. \ref{non-convex}).
 In the third quarter of the height of the square $S$ (counting from the upper horizontal side) we remove vertical stripes of width $x=1/2^A$ and height $A/4-x$, and two horizontal stripes with upper side at height $A/2$ of the square, of height $x$, and lengths respectively $2(i-1)x$, for the left horizontal stripe and $A-(2i-3)x$, for the right horizontal stripe (see Fig. \ref{non-convex}).
 Let $k=A/(2x)=A\cdot 2^{A-1}$.
 In each of the polygons ${\cal P}_i$ there are $k$ vertical corridors of width $x$, $k-1$ of them closed from above at the height $A/2+x$ (counting from the upper horizontal side of the square $S$), and one corridor open, exactly the $i$th corridor counting from the left.